ContributorCovenant/beacon/feature_map.md

 * Links between issues, reporters, subjects, moderators, and projects are all encrypted in the database.
 This means that if someone gets access to the database, they will not be able to recreate the association between an issue and the reporter, etc.
 * All displays of issue details are watermarked with a hash that can be linked to an account, so if someone takes a screenshot of an issue we can trace the leak back to a given account
 * Email validation required to activate an account
+* All emails are validated against known throwaway account providers and MX records
 * Validation of uniqueness of email addresses to prevent mass creation of junk accounts (e.g. john.smith@gmail.com, johnsmith@gmail.com, johnsmith+test@gmail.com)
 * Record instances of a user attempting to access a forbidden resource or page
+* Global rate-limiting for opening issues

 ## Public beta features